Turbo87/leaflet-sidebar/README.md

 ## License

-leaflet-sidebar is free software, and may be redistributed under the MIT LICENSE.
+leaflet-sidebar is free software, and may be redistributed under the MIT license.